Undergraduate Course: Video for Artists (LLLA07040)

-This course introduces the moving image for students and artists interested in developing creative ideas with video.
-The focus will be on the fundamentals of moving image and time-based media, together with digital video editing.
-The course covers developing concepts for moving image work using storyboarding, capturing and importing video, creating a rough-cut edit, fine-tuning the edit, working with effects and transitions, working with sound, and exporting a short video piece for DVD.
-Students will also have the opportunity to view and discuss a range of contemporary artists┐ video and short films.
+Academic Description: This course introduces students and artists to the moving image, interested in developing creative ideas through video.
+The focus will be on the fundamentals of the moving image and time-based media, together with digital video editing.
+The course will explore developing concepts for moving image work using storyboarding, capturing and importing video, creating a rough-cut edit, fine-tuning the edit, working with effects and transitions, working with sound, and exporting a short video piece.

 Entry Requirements (not applicable to Visiting Students)

 |Additional Costs|| In addition to the course fee, students are expected to provide the following list of indicate tools, materials and equipment:

 Essential Materials and equipment students will need to provide themselves:

 Estimated cost: £200 - £500 depending on usage.

 Digital Video Camera or Camcorder, with card, or tape, Firewire cable, USB2 cable, or card reader for capturing or downloading video footage as appropriate to camera type.

 Notebook and pen for notes, storyboards, video logging, and developing project ideas